ppy/osu-wiki/news/2026/2026-03-17-skin-of-the-year-2025-results.md

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/1.jpg)](https://osu.ppy.sh/community/forums/topics/2149060)

 Taking the crown this year is [OFF SCRIPT: The osu!
 Skin](https://osu.ppy.sh/community/forums/topics/2149060) by [Spoo](https://osu.ppy.sh/users/11805037), which finished far ahead with **617** votes.
-After already claiming 1st and 2nd place in [SOTY 2024](https://osu.ppy.sh/home/news/2025-03-13-skin-of-the-year-2024-results), Spoo once again proves why their name carries so much weight in skinning circles, this time with an entry that turns Aira and Arthur's animated stories into a loud, playful, and unmistakably stylized osu! skin.
+After already claiming 1st and 2nd place in [SOTY 2024](https://osu.ppy.sh/home/news/2025-03-13-skin-of-the-year-2024-results), Spoo once again proves why their name carries so much weight in skinning circles, this time with an entry that turns Aira and Arthur's animated stories into a loud, playful, and unmistakably stylised osu! skin.

 The skin embraces that visual language from start to finish, layering sketchbook aesthetics, handwritten notes, and the presence of its two central characters throughout nearly every part of the interface.
 Its red-driven colour palette stays remarkably consistent across menus and gameplay alike, with glowing border effects helping the style carry onto the playfield itself.
 Even more impressively, OFF SCRIPT was put together in only 5 days, making its level of polish feel less like a surprise and more like another reminder of just how confidently Spoo works.